Share this post on:

 • Fives need clear boundaries to prevent intrusions and potentially energy-draining interactions with others, while Sixes have a common fear of being attacked or shamed somehow.

-• Both Fives and Sixes are analytical thinking types who intellectualize regularly, meaning they rely on their thinking function significantly to avoid feelings —they may believe about feelings but have difficulty feeling them.
+• Both Fives and Sixes are analytical thinking types who intellectualize regularly.
+This means they rely on their thinking function significantly to avoid feelings—they may believe about feelings but have difficulty feeling them.

 • Fives and Sixes also differ in some of their traits.